seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 onPlaybackTimeChanged
 ~~~~~~~~~~~~~~~~~~~~~~~~

 This function is invoked when the current playback time is changed.
 It is called every one second.
-The function parameter timeElapsed returns the time (in second) elapsed since the start of the playback.
+The function parameter timeElapsed returns the time (in seconds) elapsed since the start of the playback.
 This function is useful when your app update the progress bar of the current playback.

 .. code-block:: java